 Is There a Shortage of HVAC Technicians?

-There is a high demand for qualified HVAC technicians because of an industry shortage of labor.
-This shortage is because of several things, like a higher rate of retirement and competition from other industries.
-Many younger people also pursue college degrees as opposed to a licensed trade like HVAC.
+Experienced HVAC technicians are increasingly sought after because of an industry shortage of labor.
+This shortage is because of several things, including an aging workforce and competition from other industries.
+Many younger people also pursue college degrees rather than a licensed trade like HVAC.

 Is HVAC a Hard Career?

 A common misconception about learning HVAC is that it’s a blue-collar career.
-In truth, you'll need distinct skills, specialized education and ongoing certification.
+In truth, you'll need distinct skills, specialized education and periodic recertification.

 - Avoid a lot of student debt.